Skip to main content

 Emotional regulation skills are proven techniques and practices that help you manage how emotions arise, how you process them, and how you express them.
 These skills are not about ignoring or suppressing feelings - they focus on recognizing emotional signals and responding constructively.

-- Processing: Allow emotions to flow without letting them control your actions.
+• Processing: Allow emotions to flow without letting them control your actions - the core skill of distress tolerance.

-- Expression: Share your emotions constructively when needed.
+• Expression: Share your emotions constructively when needed - the foundation of interpersonal effectiveness.

 better with Soula